Graham Henderson (cultural entrepreneur): Public art

 As public art consultant for Poet in the City, between 2014 and 2016, Graham Henderson created important new sources of income for the arts.
 In 2015, working in partnership with Richmond upon Thames Council and the architectural design practice Feilden Clegg Bradley Studios, he conceived, designed, built and installed Pope's Urn, a contemporary piece of public art, inspired by the poetry of Alexander Pope.
 Enjoying a central position on the Twickenham riverside, the sculpture was commissioned to celebrate the 2015 Rugby World Cup, and was opened in a ceremony in September 2015.
 This work provided an important source of earned income for Poet in the City in 2015.
-Associated with this work, Henderson has also been involved in high-level advocacy for innovative approaches to public art, including an active role in the 2014 Farrell Review of Architecture and the Built Environment, writing the official essay in support of its findings, and continues to work with BEAM in promoting new approaches to the commissioning of public art.
+Associated with this work, Henderson has also been involved in high-level advocacy for innovative approaches to public art, including an active role in the 2014 Farrell Review of Architecture and the Built Environment, writing the official essay in support of its findings, and has continued to work with BEAM in promoting new approaches to the commissioning of public art.

 Limited profit investment fund for the arts

 As an elected member of the Culture Forum in 2010, Henderson played an important part in developing innovative ideas for the funding of the arts, including an influential paper which led directly to the establishment in 2014 of an Arts Impact Fund.
-However, Graham Henderson parted company with the Fund over the insistence on the part of some its funders that investment in arts organisations should also achieve so-called "social outcomes".
-He continues to campaign for the original funds that he proposed in 2010, a limited profit fund designed to help arts organisations to make money from their existing assets and intellectual property rights.
+However, he parted company with the Fund over the insistence on the part of some its funders that investment in arts organisations should also achieve so-called "social outcomes".
+He continued to campaign for the original funds that he proposed in 2010, a limited profit fund designed to help arts organisations to make money from their existing assets and intellectual property rights.
 Henderson argues that investment which allows arts organisations to develop their sources of earned income will release a great deal of entrepreneurial activity in the arts, particularly amongst small-medium enterprise arts organisations, and will lead to a much more resilient funding basis for the arts sector as a whole.

 Modern Poetry in Translation

-Graham Henderson was an active board member of the journal Modern Poetry in Translation from 2008 to 2018.
+He was an active board member of the journal Modern Poetry in Translation from 2008 to 2018.